tuannt8/tuannt8.github.io/_posts/2018-05-21-latex-comiling-time-with-optimal-graphics-file.md

 Convert all graphic files from `png` to **`pdf`**, the compilation time can be *20 times* faster.

 # Testing
-Heavy graphics is the bottle neck of Latex compilation, so I make a experiments to see which type of graphics affects the performance the most.
+Heavy graphics is the bottle neck of Latex compilation, so I make experiments to see which type of graphics affects the performance the most.
 I have a latex project with structure

 ~~~
 .